mpaglia0/darktable-notes/README.md

 # darktable_notes
-Scripts and notes about darktable
+Misc scripts and notes about darktable